narendraxgupta/job-portal-fresh/README.md

-# 💼 Full Stack Job Portal
+# 💼 InsiderJobs - Full Stack Job Portal

 A feature-rich job portal built with **MERN stack** — MongoDB, Express, React, Node.js — enabling job seekers and recruiters to connect seamlessly.
 Integrated with **Clerk** for authentication and **Sentry** for performance monitoring and error tracking.
 Deployed on **Vercel**.